 The Trustee can pay for just about anything for or on behalf of the beneficiary as long as the payments are made in a manner that does not violate the public benefit rules.
 It is important the Trustee is well versed in these rules before making a distribution to or for the benefit of the beneficiary.

 The challenge of serving the best interests of the beneficiary

 Boston Private has considerable experience working with Special Needs Trust and beneficiaries who may have a limited capacity to manage their own finances and often don’t grasp the financial complexities of their situation.
-Because they have very little concept of the value of money and how the money needs to be used for their long-term care and well-being, this can lead to their having unrealistic expectations, says Ink.

 “For example, we’ve seen instances where a beneficiary vacillates between demanding full control of the money left in trust and threatening to sue a former trustee for allowing him or her to completely spend down all the assets in a prior trust.”